danomie/k8manifest/README.md

 ### Add following environment variables to run Terraform

-Client ID will be appID and Client Secret will be provided as an output of above command.
+Client ID will be `appID` and Client Secret will be `password` provided as an output of above command.
 Take the values from above and add below and create the environment variables

 ```
 export ARM_SUBSCRIPTION_ID="5135fe87-f70d-43dc-a7d5-ed71c8db7cac"